pubnub/pubnub-mcp-server/resources/sdk_docs/python_mobile-push.md

 ## Add a device to a push notifications channel

-Requires Mobile Push Notifications add-on.
-Enable in the Admin Portal.
-Enable push notifications on a set of channels for a device token.
+Enable mobile push notifications on a set of channels.

 ### Method(s)